The best robo-advisors in Canada for 2024

 This may sound a lot like the value proposition of robo-advisors; your money is invested on your behalf and someone else takes care of the details.
 All you have to pick is which funds you want to invest in.
 The problem with this is that all mutual funds are not created equal.
 They all have different strategies, different asset mixes and different fees.
 It’s very unlikely that your investment needs will be met by a single mutual fund.

-According to the WallStreet Journal, between 71% and 93% of U.S. stock mutual funds either closed or failed to beat their closest index funds over a ten year period.
+According to the Wall Street Journal, between 71% and 93% of U.S. stock mutual funds either closed or failed to beat their closest index funds over a ten year period.

 Human financial advisors also take on a big role in helping Canadians navigate the world of mutual funds.
 By understanding your needs, they can recommend a mix of investments including mutual funds that will, hopefully, help you meet your financial goals.
 However, even the best financial advisors aren’t likely to know the details of literally thousands of different mutual fund products and rarely make the right moves to beat the stock market in the long term.

 A key difference with robo-advisors is that they skip mutual funds and instead invest your money in a number of different ETFs.
 Rather than being actively managed by people, ETFs cover an entire segment of the market.
-For example, the Vanguard Total Stock Market ETF is invested in “approximately 100% of the investable U.S. stock market” The fund includes shares of practically every stock and holds on to them whether they’re going up or down.
+For example, the Vanguard Total Stock Market ETF is invested in “approximately 100% of the investable U.S. stock market.”
+The fund includes shares of practically every stock and holds on to them whether they’re going up or down.
 This takes advantage of an investing strategy that acknowledges that people who invest in the entire market have typically seen better returns than those who pick and choose their stocks.

 Like a human financial advisor, the robo advisor’s job is to select and invest in ETFs on your behalf.
 Unlike a human financial advisor, who may review your portfolio as little as once a year, the robo-advisor continues to monitor your ETFs, buying and selling them automatically as needed to keep your portfolio balanced according to your risk tolerance.

-Robo advisors vs human advisors
+Robo advisors vs. financial advisors

 Handing your investments over to a “robot” may sound scary, but it offers several benefits over using a human advisor.

 When it comes to costs, robo-advisors are much more affordable than humans.
 Traditional advisors make their money by selling you actively managed stocks and mutual fund investments that pay them a commission on the money you earn.
 These fees can add up and take a big bite out of your returns over time.
 The logic to this is that it’s in your advisors best interest to make you as much money as possible; the richer you get, the richer they get.
+Fee-only financial planners do not make a commission on assets sold, however.

+Since the overhead costs are much lower and investments are more efficient, robo-advisors can be very profitable while charging far lower fees, and a result, let you pocket higher returns.
 When it comes to portfolio performance, the investment methodology behind robo-advisors (of passively managing ETFs) has also proven to outperform human advisors.

 The theory of using human advisors goes as follows: people who’ve accumulated years of experience in the financial industry are equipped to strategically pick the right investments that will outperform and make you richer.
 The problem is, in reality, human advisors have a particularly poor track record of outperforming the market overall.
-In 2012, an experiment from the Observer Newspaper found that a cat (yes, a cat) actually beat a team of expert money managers when it came to picking stocks.
-In 2008, Warren Buffet took a $1 million wager that stashing money away in an index fund would outperform a team of expert hedge fund investors over a period of ten years.
-And, he won.

-Robo advisors get around this by using a well-diversified portfolio of ETFs to invest in entire markets, regardless of how the individual stocks or companies perform.
-The goal of robo advisors is to match the market, and while that may sound underwhelming at first, this methodology beats most human advisors, costs less in fees, and can earn lucrative returns of 10% annually over the long term (if past stock market performance is an indicator).
+Robo-advisors get around this by using a well-diversified portfolio of ETFs to invest in entire markets, regardless of how the individual stocks or companies perform.
+The goal of robo-advisors is to match the market, and while that may sound underwhelming at first, this methodology beats most human advisors, costs less in fees, and can earn lucrative returns of 10% annually over the long term (if past stock market performance is an indicator).

 For safer and conservative investment options, also consider: